uncoil/deploy-helper/README.md

 - hit 'Deploy Keys' on the navigation menu
 - hit 'Add Deploy Key' near the top right
 - Add a new entry with the new project key.

-Tab back to your codeship project, you should be at 'What's next?', if not, find your project's settings.
-- Hit 'General' on the navigation menu near the top right
-- Under 'Keys', hit the copy button for the SSH Key

-Tab Back to Github
 - Go to the github user settings on the top right
 - Go to SSH and GPG key.
 - Add a new entry with the new project key.

 Load your project into your editor
-- Copy the key.aes from your codeship project settings into the `docker` folder
+- Copy the key.aes from the Codeship project settings into the `docker` folder
 - Copy the gcp.env from another project into your `docker` folder
 - `cd docker && jet encrypt gcp.env gcp.env.encrypted --key-path=key.aes && rm gcp.env`
 - Add or create your `dockerfile.app` and `local-compose.yaml` files in the `docker` folder